ktorio/ktor-documentation/topics/server-opentelemetry.md

 A common way to configure OpenTelemetry is to use [`AutoConfiguredOpenTelemetrySdk`](https://javadoc.io/doc/io.opentelemetry/opentelemetry-sdk-extension-autoconfigure/latest/io/opentelemetry/sdk/autoconfigure/AutoConfiguredOpenTelemetrySdk.html).
-This approach simplifies setup by automatically configuring exporters and resources based on system properties and environment variables.
+This simplifies setup by automatically configuring exporters and resources based on system properties and environment variables.

 You can still customize the automatically detected configuration — for example, to add a `service.name` resource